theboycoder/-OLD-Yieldblox-Community-Guide-/YieldbloxPlatformGuide.md

 After reading the users docs you are ready to get started!

-Visit https://www.yieldblox.finance and click on the Launch Testnet button in the right corner to launch the testnet platform
+Visit https://www.yieldblox.finance and click on the Launch Testnet button in the right corner to launch the testnet platform.

 ![Untitled-2021-12-22-1013](https://user-images.githubusercontent.com/45983304/150624094-9c3b2fd0-8de0-4ca1-9143-f4d6483cd19b.png)